alexmacarthur/alexmacarthur/README.md

-# I'm a code monkey for [Ramsey Solutions](https://www.ramseysolutions.com) in Nashville-ish, TN.
-I enjoy attention.
-Please give me sum.
+# I'm an engineer for [Ramsey Solutions](https://www.ramseysolutions.com) in Nashville-ish, TN.

 I love what I do and [why I do it](https://www.fansofourfans.com/).
 Get to know me by: